"Tell me and I forget. Show me and I remember. Let me do and I understand."

 International Baccalaureate (IB):

-From secondary level onwards, students can choose whether they wish to continue with the Swiss system (Swiss Federal Matura) or whether they prefer an internationally recognized Matura (IB Diploma Programme).
-The latter is recognized worldwide and at nearly all national universities and colleges in Switzerland!
-This decision can only be made in the 3rd year of secondary school.
-Therefore, a child at the SOT can develop their potential without unnecessary or premature pressure.
+From secondary school onwards, students can choose whether they wish to continue their education in the Swiss system with a federal Matura or whether they prefer an internationally recognized Matura (IB Diploma Program).
+SOT offers a Gymnasium with Gymnasium the International Baccalaureate (IB) Diploma (available from summer 2028).
+This is recognized worldwide and accepted by virtually all universities and colleges in Switzerland.
+This decision can also be made in the third year of secondary school.
+If students leave our school during grades 7–9, they are well prepared for the transition to public Swiss education.
+A child at SOT can therefore develop their potential without unnecessary and premature pressure.

 Mindset and personal development: